This post may contain affiliate links. Please read my privacy policy.

 - 1 pinch turmeric powder

-Add the cilantro and garlic to the chicken, rub onto the chicken drumsticks with your hand.
-Add the Marinade to the chicken, mix to coat well and marinate for 30 minutes or best for two hours.
+- Add the cilantro and garlic to the chicken, and rub them onto the chicken drumsticks with your hands.
+Pour the marinade over the chicken, mixing to coat well.
+Marinate for 30 minutes, or for best results, refrigerate for two hours.

-Arrange the chicken on a cookie sheet lined with parchment paper, bake for 40 minutes or until the chicken is cooked through.
+- Arrange the chicken on a cookie sheet lined with parchment paper and bake for 40 minutes or until the chicken is cooked through.
 Garnish with chopped cilantro and serve immediately with Thai sweet chili sauce.

 Can I air dry this dish?